EV Charging Cost in Vermont (2026)

 Quick answer

-At Vermont’s average residential rate of about 21.6¢/kWh, charging a typical EV at home costs about $62 a month for 1,000 miles, about 6.2¢ per mile, a bit above the US average.
+At Vermont’s average residential rate of about 21.6¢/kWh, charging a typical EV at home costs about $62 a month for 1,000 miles, versus about $47 at the 16.5¢/kWh US average.
+That is roughly 6.2¢ per mile, well above the US average.
 Enter your own rate below for an exact figure.

 Your cost in Vermont